 SPR INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces that Spirit AeroSystems Holdings, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, May 09, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Spirit AeroSystems Holdings, Inc. (NYSE: SPR) securities between April 8, 2020 and April 13, 2023, both dates inclusive (the “Class Period”) have until July 3, 2023 to seek appointment as lead plaintiff of the Spirit AeroSystems class action lawsuit.
+SAN DIEGO, May 09, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Spirit AeroSystems Holdings, Inc. SPR securities between April 8, 2020 and April 13, 2023, both dates inclusive (the "Class Period") have until July 3, 2023 to seek appointment as lead plaintiff of the Spirit AeroSystems class action lawsuit.
 Captioned Li v.
 Spirit AeroSystems Holdings, Inc., No. 23-cv-03722 (S.D.N.Y.), the Spirit AeroSystems class action lawsuit charges Spirit AeroSystems and certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Spirit AeroSystems class action lawsuit, please provide your information here: